enkidevs/curriculum/mongodb/intro/crud-collections-and-documents-intro/delete-collection.md

 // Pokemon
 ```

-Here's how we can delete the 2nd collection called `Pokemon`.
+Here's how we can delete the 2nd collection called `Pokemon`:

 ```javascript
 db.Pokemon.drop()